Web Highlights Tech Stack: Chrome Extension With 100k+ Users

 Web App

-In addition to the Chrome extension, Web Highlights also includes a progressive web app (PWA) that allows users to access their saved highlights from any device.
+In addition to the Chrome extension, Web Highlights includes a progressive web app (PWA) allowing users to access their saved highlights from any device.

 Here is what the dashboard looks like:

-I chose to use Vue.js for the PWA somewhat impulsively.
-This was during the early days of Vue.js, and there was a lot of buzz surrounding it.
-I was enthusiastic about learning it, which prompted me to initiate building the WebApp’s frontend with it.
+I decided to use Vue.js for the PWA somewhat on a whim.
+It was early in Vue.js’s rise, and there was a lot of excitement around it.
+I was eager to learn it, which led me to start building the WebApp’s frontend with it.

 Nevertheless, as already mentioned, I reuse many Web Components from the extension in Vue.js.
 This saves me a lot of duplicated code and work.
 When looking at Web Highlights’ dashboard, you might have noticed that some components look very similar to the ones in the extension.